unibz-core/security-archimate/docs/Terminology.md

 *Control Events*, directly, realize a *Goal* stereotyped with «ControlObjective» or, indirectly, realize it via the realization of a *Requirement* stereotyped with «ControlMeasure», which should realize that *Goal*.

-*Control Events* are manifestations of *Control Capabilities* which they are associated with.
+*Control Events* are manifestations of *Control Capabilities* with which they are associated.

 **Examples:** To realize the «ControlObjective» *Goal* of preventing software failure, removing permission to commit to the repository can be an adequate *Control Event*.
 Rocket interception can be a *Control Event* as manifestation of an air defense system's *Control Capabilities*; by doing so, the rocket interception event realizes the «ControlObjective» *Goal* of preventing damage to a given factory.